kode-dev/assessment_feed_list_1/README.md

 ```
 This will allow you to see the UI at **localhost:8080** on your browser.

+### Your Environment
+You'll need [NodeJS and NPM](https://www.npmjs.com/get-npm) to be able to run this project.

 All the best!
 Don't hesitate to ask your interviewer any questions you have.

 ## Submission
-All of your changes should take place inside the case-feed-ui directory.
-There's no need to touch / modify the server code.
-It exists simply to give you the data you need to render & update the front-end.
+**All of your changes should take place inside the case-feed-ui directory.
+There's no need to touch / modify the server code.** It exists simply to give you the data you need to render & update the front-end.

 Submit your work by pushing to a branch titled: 'case-feed-20'.